home-assistant/supervised-installer/README.md

 ## Troubleshooting

-If somethings going wrong, use `journalctl -f` to get your system logs.
+If something's going wrong, use `journalctl -f` to get your system logs.
 If you are not familiar with Linux and how you can fix issues, we recommend to use our Home Assistant OS.